acumos/documentation/docs/AcumosContributor/component-guides.rst

 ================
 Component Guides
 ================
-Component guides contain a variety of information that is useful to developers who would like to work on the code.
+Component guides contain a variety of information that is useful to developers who are working on the platform code.
 Most projects are written in Java, and the Javadoc is available `here <https://javadocs.acumos.org/>`_ .

+**Data Scientists who are contributing models should follow the `Portal - For Modelers pages <https://docs.acumos.org/en/latest/AcumosUser/portal-user/portal/index.html/>`_ of the `Portal and Marketplace User Guide <https://docs.acumos.org/en/latest/AcumosUser/portal-user/index.html/>`_.**

 .. toctree::
       :maxdepth: 1